menacethedenis/CI_Milestone4_Denis_Lymer/README.md

 <br>

 During final testing for the project i received an email notifying me that my AWS bucket was approaching its monthly free use limit for adding files.
-It should be fine but if there is any issue at all if you are looking at adding products please let me know and I will pay for the usage straight away.
+I always use a one-use virtual credit card to signup for these things so I don't get charged by accident.
+It should be fine but if there is any issue at all if you are looking at adding products, please let me know and I will pay for the usage straight away.

 # **Credits**
 ## **Content**

-This app is based heavily on the tutorials from the Code Institute Full Stack Frameworks With Django Module, particularly the Boutique Ado project videos.
+This app is based maninly on the tutorials from the Code Institute Full Stack Frameworks With Django Module.
+I have heavily modified the code in these lessons to use in this project.

 I also referenced Stack Overflow quite frequently when I was trying to resolve some issues but I did not use any code from there.